 Absolute top quality within the denomination, Superiore di Cartizze comes from a sub-zone that has had its own specific regulations since 1969.
 It covers just 107 hectares of vineyards, lying amidst the steepest hillsides of San Pietro di Barbozza, Santo Stefano and Saccol, in Valdobbiadene.
 The perfect combination of a mild microclimate and ancient soils, made up of moraines, sandstone and clays, give these wines unique characteristics.
 The maximum yield is of 12 tonnes of grapes per hectare.
 The nose is characterized by complex scents that recall apples and pears, citrus fruits, aromas of peaches and apricots and hints of roses, along with a note of almonds in the aftertaste.
 Its flavour is well-balanced and elegant, with very fresh, mellow fruit underpinned by delicate, fine bubbles.

-This is the name of the traditional Prosecco “col fondo” (“with sediment”), the first version with bubbles to be made in these hills.
+This is the name of the traditional Prosecco on the lees, with sediment in the bottle, also called "sur lie" or "col fondo", the first version with bubbles to be made in these hills.
 The yeasts ("lieviti") that give the name to this type of wine are those that fall to the bottom of the bottle in which the re-fermentation takes place, in accordance with an ancient method of making sparkling wines that now is increasingly sought after.
 It comes in the Brut Nature style and it is a vivacious, slightly cloudy sparkling wine, with very fine bubbles.
 Compared to a classic Prosecco Superiore the apple-like notes are less marked, whereas there are broader, more complex sensations on the nose, underpinned by the classic hint of crusty bread that comes from the yeasts.

 In quantities that are very much smaller compared to the sparkling wine, Conegliano Valdobbiadene is also produced in the Frizzante (semi-sparkling) and Tranquillo (still) styles.
 In these cases the term Prosecco is not followed by the adjective Superiore.